 - H.J.
 Kim (2009), PhD student at Stanford University, USA of C Taylor.
 3D finite-element modeling of blood flow in the coronary arteries.
 Now at Heartflow.

-- International Journal for Numerical Methods in Biomedical Engineering, Wiley (editorial board, since 2018)
+- International Journal for Numerical Methods in Biomedical Engineering, Wiley (associate editor, since 2018)

 Grants and Awards

 - ERC consolidator grant (2020-2025)